 Below is a press release on the web browser address bar vulnerability disclosed by Cyber Citadel Security Lead and Rapid7 Director of Research Tod Beardsley.
 By Cyber Citadel

-Cyber Citadel Lead Security Researcherr Rafay Baloch together with Rapid7 Director of Research Tod Beardsley disclosed address bar spoofing vulnerabilities today in seven mobile web browsing applications.
-The flaws put hundreds of millions of users at risk of falling victim to malware riddled websites and spear-phishing campaigns.
+Cyber Citadel Lead Security Researcher Rafay Baloch together with Rapid7 Director of Research Tod Beardsley disclosed address bar spoofing vulnerabilities today in seven mobile web browsing applications.
+The flaws put hundreds of millions of users at risk of falling victim to malware-riddled websites and spear-phishing campaigns.

 The vulnerabilities were found on well-known mobile web browsers Apple Safari and Opera Touch, to more niche browsers such as Yandex, Bolt, UC Browser and RITS.